grnet/nfdhcpd/README.md

 ```

 **Warning:** DHCPv6 functionality needs `python-scapy>2.3` and one currently
-needs to get a package from `Debian stretch` or use the patched version found
+needs to either get a package from `Debian stretch` or use the patched version found
 in [apt.dev.grnet.gr](http://apt.dev.grnet.gr/)

 Dependencies